TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

 F1-F12 keys are sent as keycodes (simultaneous) and not keypress types - to send [F3] press [Cfg] [Kbd] [NXT] 3 times then [1F3] 3 times then [ADD] [NXT] [EXE].
 Press [Up] to assign it to key [M2].
 Once assigned it will survive a reboot.

-The Keyboard can be used to change various options by sending *option*value command such as:
+The Keyboard canbe used to change various options by sending *option*value command such as:
 (1) Change the LCD blank timeout: Send the macro *tb*num with the built-in keyboard where num = 0,1-9 - *tb*0 = 120 hours,
 *tb*1 = 30 seconds
 (2) Send the macro *po* with the built-in keyboard to toggle the Power Keys Option to use the Menu (GUI+X + i,u,r or the